rspamd/rspamd/doc/quickstart.md

 ## Caching setup

-Both rspamd and rmilter can use [redis](https://redis.io) for caching.
+Both Rspamd and Rmilter can use [Redis](https://redis.io) for caching.
 Rmilter uses Redis for the following features:

 - greylisting (delaying of suspicious emails)
 - rate limits